Anthony Mann - Project Lead

 Jennifer Cannon – Project Assistant

-Pauline Musset is an analyst working on Skills beyond School, the OECD Review of Postsecondary vocational education and training (VET).
-As part of this exercise she is the lead author of reviews in several countries including Austria, Iceland and England.
-Before joining the Skills beyond School team, she worked on the OECD review “Overcoming School Failure: Policies that Work” and is one of the co-authors of the 2012 publication Equity and Quality in Education: Supporting Disadvantaged Schools and Students.
+Pauline Musset is the co-ordinator of Skills beyond School, the OECD reviews of vocational education and training (VET).
+As part of this exercise she is the lead author of reviews in several countries including Austria, England and Israel.
+She is also working on the new adult learning and skills project, which draws on the results of The Survey of Adult Skills (PIAAC) and looks at the challenges countries face in improving foundation skills of their adult population.
+She will be the lead author of the review of Finland.
+Before joining the Skills beyond School team, she worked on the OECD review Overcoming School Failure: Policies that Work and is one of the co-authors of the 2012 publication Equity and Quality in Education: Supporting Disadvantaged Schools and Students.
 She holds a dual Master’s degree in International Economics and Political Sciences from Sciences Po, Paris.
-She is a French national.